 This program is specifically designed and adapted for individuals on the autism spectrum.
 We kindly ask that parents and siblings remain on the side.

-Registration for Winter programs was open from Monday, November 30 at noon to Friday, December 4 at noon.
+Registration for Spring weekly programs took place from Monday, February 22nd at noon to Friday, February 26th at noon.

-2. program, date and location that you are requesting late registration for
+- Program, dates & times, and location you are requesting late registration for

-*Submitting a late registration does not guarantee a program spot.
-Requests will be taken in the order that they are received.
+Late registration requests will be processed in the order that they are received.

 Please check canucksautism.ca/health for the most-up-to-date information regarding CAN programming.